CGCookie/retopoflow/help/welcome.md

 Additionally, all mesh generation is quad-based (except for PolyPen).

 ## Version 3.0 Notes

-Welcome to the newest version of RetopoFlow!
+Below are a few notes about the current version of RetopoFlow.

+### Blender versions

-This version of RetopoFlow has been modified to work in Blender 2.80--2.82a.
+RetopoFlow has been tested to work well with Blender 2.80--2.82a.
+RF does have a few issues with Blender 2.83β and 2.90α that we are currently working on.
-Note: this version will _not_ work in Blender 2.79b or earlier.
+Note: This version will _not_ work in Blender 2.79b or earlier.

+### New Framework

 Due to some significant changes in the Blender 2.80 Python API, we had to rewrite a few key parts of RetopoFlow, specifically the rendering and UI.
 Rather than keeping these updates only for RetopoFlow users, we decided to build the changes into a new framework called [CookieCutter](https://github.com/CGCookie/addon_common).